 - What are the deadlines for filing a claim?

-- How do I pay for a personal injury lawyer?
+- How much is a personal injury lawyer?

 Do I need to hire a personal injury lawyer?